Donald Wandrei: 1930s including co-founding Arkham House

 Wandrei was active in pulp magazines until the late 1930s.
 He was a member of the "Lovecraft Circle", as a friend and protégé of H. P. Lovecraft, corresponding with other members of the circle (Frank Belknap Long, Clark Ashton Smith, etc.).
 Wandrei personally made the case for Weird Tales to publish Lovecraft's "The Call of Cthulhu" telling Farnsworth Wright that unless he published the tale, Lovecraft would look for other magazines to submit stories to.

 As an accomplished poet, Wandrei was the first to write a series of sonnets for Weird Tales, "Sonnets of the Midnight Hours".
-Lovecraft liked the idea so much, he embarked on his own series, "Fungi From Yuggoth".
+Lovecraft liked the idea so much, he embarked on his own series, Fungi from Yuggoth.
 Robert E. Howard also wrote his own series with "Sonnets out of Bedlam".

-Wandrei's second book and second book of verse) was Dark Odyssey (Webb Publishing Co, 1931) illustrated with five illustrations by his brother Howard Wandrei.
+Wandrei's second book (and second book of verse) was Dark Odyssey (Webb Publishing Co, 1931) illustrated with five illustrations by his brother Howard Wandrei.

 Wandrei's only full-length fantastic novel, Dead Titans, Waken!, written in 1932, was rejected successively by three publishers – Harpers, Kendall and John Day – and finally shelved indefinitely by its author.
 However it was eventually destined to be published in a heavily revised version in 1948 by Arkham House as The Web of Easter Island.
 The original version was scheduled to be published in the late 1990s by weird fiction specialty publishing house Fedogan and Bremer but due to the dormancy of F&B, the edition was held up.
-It was finally published by Centipede Press in a limited edition of 300 copies in March 2012.
+Re-edited by S.T.
+Joshi, it was finally published by Centipede Press in a limited edition of 300 copies in March 2012.
 The volume includes Wandrei's mainstream novel "Invisible Sun".
+Fedogan and Bremer eventually issued a paperback edition of the two-novel omnibus in 2017.